-We have developed and implemented the following energy-saving programs in our workplace.
-The objective of our energysaving programs is to protect the environment and generate cost savings for the Group from lower energy consumption.
+Besides, we have developed and implemented some existing energy-saving programs in our workplace.
+The objective of our energy-saving programs is to protect the environment and generate cost savings for the Group from lower energy consumption.

 We strive to apply energy-efficient solutions in our workplace as well as use energy-saving products and devices whenever and wherever possible.